-Whether you are going to renovate a kitchen, or redo your bathroom: if you’re itching to start your next home refurbishment, there are several things you should consider before beginning.
+Wondering how to renovate a kitchen?
+If you’ve begun your research, there are several things you should consider before beginning.
+Yes, I know the temptation to go full throttle and get going is strong.
+However, a little patience at the start of a project to renovate a kitchen goes a long way.
 Here, I’ve broken down everything you need to know to guide you through the planning process and beyond…

 Before you start